timwiesner/logs-analysis/README.md

 ### Download Data
 1. Download and unzip [newsdata.zip](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
-2. Place `newsdata.sql` inside the `vagrant` directory.
+2. Place `newsdata.sql` inside `FSND-Virtual-Machine/vagrant`.
 This directory can be found in the virtual machine installed in the previous step.

+### Clone Repository
+* Download/clone this repo and place the resulting `news-data-master` folder inside `FSND-Virtual-Machine/vagrant` as well.

 ### Start Virtual Machine and Load Data
 To run the Vagrant VM and load the news databse, `cd` into the `vagrant` directory and enter the following commands into your terminal: